stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 2. Use GHC pragmas (covered in the tutorial).
 3. Rewrite critical bits in C.

-As it turns out, we may be already using the best algorithm for task in hand, so using GHC pragmas may be the only way to make considerable improvements without going to the C land (which sure may make things faster, but it also takes away the possibility of compiling your code with GHCJS for example).
+As it turns out, we may be already using the best algorithm for the task in hand, so using GHC pragmas may be the only way to make considerable improvements without going to the C land (which may make things faster, but it also takes away the possibility of compiling your code with GHCJS for example).

-This tutorial would be normally considered rather “advanced”, because it has to do with various GHC trickery, but I think it's quite approachable for intermediate-beginner level Haskellers, because things it describes are to some extent isolated from other topics and so they can be mastered by any motivated individual.
+This tutorial would be normally considered rather “advanced”, because it has to do with various GHC trickery, but I think it's quite approachable for beginner-intermediate level Haskellers, because the things it describes are to some extent isolated from other topics and so they can be mastered by any motivated individual.

 ## GHC pragmas

 Pragmas are sort of special hints to the compiler.
-You should be familiar with `LANGUAGE` pragmas that enable language extensions in GHC, e.g.:
+You should be familiar with the `LANGUAGE` pragmas that enables language extensions in GHC, e.g.:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}